Training

 (Photo: Anglican Overseas Aid/Iuma Bani)

 Chris Piper is our Principal Trainer, although we also draw down on the expertise of our Global Humanitarian Practitioner (GHP) network.
 Chris is a qualified teacher and adult educator, as well as university lecturer.
 Our training centres around two main programs, namely the Participatory Disaster Risk Management (PDRM) program, as well a Participatory Project Management (PPM) program.
 Since 2002, over 115 PDRM and PPM workshops have been facilitated across Australia and overseas, with online training having also been offered annually since 2016.
-Our latest online 2025 accredited PDRM is being offered from the 28 July through to the 14 November 2025.
+Our forthcoming online 2026 accredited PDRM is being offered from the 27 July through to the 13 November 2026.

 PDRM Workshop & Online Topics